haskell-distributed/haskell-cci/NOTES.md

 requirements.

 Stablishing a connection requires the peers to engage in client and server roles.
-The client peer issues a call "connect" specifying a remote endpoint, and the server peer must be listening for events on that endpoint.
+The client peer issues a call `connect` specifying a remote endpoint, and the server peer must be listening for events on that endpoint.
 The client peer then needs to listen for events to learn if its connection request was accepted or not.
-When receiving a connection request, the server can use calls "accept" or "reject" for that purpose.
+When receiving a connection request, the server can use calls `accept` or `reject` for that purpose.

-After the connection is established, either of the peers can issue a call to "disconnect" to terminate the connection.
+After the connection is established, either of the peers can issue a call to `disconnect` to terminate the connection.

 Since connections are object whose attributes do not change during its lifetime, we provide pure accessor functions.
-The connection offers however a "context" field which is used to handle an pointer provided by the user.
-It may be possible that we made this field writable in the future.
+The connection offers however a `context` field which is used to handle an pointer provided by the user.
+It may be possible that we make this field writable in the future.
 We represent this user suplied pointers in Haskell with the `Foreign.Ptr.WordPtr` type.